 By Marika Sboros

-The researchers claim that the diets increase your risk of mortality (premature death) by shortening your lifespan.
-In other words, the researchers argue that low-carb diets are life-threatening.
+These diets increase your risk of mortality (premature death) by shortening your lifespan, say the study authors.
+In other words, they argue that low-carb diets are life-threatening.

 They also claim the same for high-carb diets.
 But don’t mistake that for any kind of anti-carb stance.
 On the contrary.
-The researchers claim that “moderate” carbohydrate consumption (50-55% of the diet) is the way to go.
+Their idea of “moderate” carbohydrate consumption is 50-55% of the diet.
+They say that’s the way to go for a long life.

 They say that moderate carbs from plant foods up your chances further of avoiding a premature end.
-They speak of “controversy” around low-carb diets.
-Therefore, they claim that low-carb diets containing animal foods are even more life-threatening than those with plant-based foods.
+And they speak of “controversy” around low-carb diets.
+Thus, they claim that low-carb diets containing animal foods are even more of a threat to life and limb than those with plant-based foods.